irctoday/goguma/doc/notifications.md

 Google infrastructure to deliver notifications.
 Notification payloads are end-to-end encrypted.

+When Google Services are unavailable, Goguma will use [UnifiedPush].

 ## Servers supporting chathistory

 If all configured servers support the IRCv3 [chathistory] extension, Goguma